odyss3y/lexical-obfuscation/README.md

 ## 🧠 Credit

 Inspired by Graham Rawlinson’s 1976 thesis at Nottingham University on how humans can still read jumbled words, as long as the first and last letters remain intact.
+Conceptual design and initial code generation assisted by OpenAI ChatGPT-4o and ChatGPT-o3-mini-high.